oscarshaitan/terminate_restart/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Here's how you can help:

-1. Fork it
+1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing`)
 3. Commit your changes (`git commit -am 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing`)
-5. Create a Pull Request
+5. Open a Pull Request

+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details.

+## 📋 Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of all changes and updates.

-## 📝 License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.